-Since 1986, the Museum of Moluccan Culture (MUMA) in Utrecht collected and exhibited the cultural heritage of the Moluccan community in the Netherlands.
-Alongside exhibition spaces, MUMA offered a knowledge centre, music theatre and a Moluccan culinary café.
+Since 1986, the Museum of Moluccan Culture in Utrecht collected and exhibited the cultural heritage of the Moluccan community in the Netherlands.
+Alongside exhibition spaces, the Museum of Moluccan Culture offered a knowledge centre, music theatre and a Moluccan culinary café.

-Our design connected and structured the different museum activities by creating a central focus.
-The new extension replaced a part of the existing building from the 1980s and utilised the currently unused central courtyard.
-A strategically placed volume containing the museum shop and kitchen divided the building extension into two zones: a new spacious foyer that could accommodate a larger cafe, and an additional exhibition room for temporary exhibitions.
+Our design connects and structures the different museum activities by creating a central focus.
+The new extension replaces a part of the existing building from the 1980s and utilises the currently unused central courtyard.
+A strategically placed volume containing the museum shop and kitchen divides the building extension into two zones: a new spacious foyer that can accommodate a larger cafe, and an additional exhibition room for temporary exhibitions.

-The varying qualities of light gave each zone a different atmosphere.
+The varying qualities of light give each zone a different atmosphere.
 Adjoining the terrace and garden, the foyer and café are light and spacious, bathed in daylight thanks to the extensive facade glazing.
-The enclosed exhibition room is surrounded by the walls of the monumental nineteenth century buildings along the Biltstraat and the Kruisstraat; here an impressive opaque glass roof light generated ideal indirect light for exhibitions.
-The white walls created a serene atmosphere and luxurious oak flooring contributed a feeling of warmth and intimacy.
+The enclosed exhibition room is surrounded by the walls of the monumental nineteenth century buildings along the Biltstraat and the Kruisstraat; here an impressive opaque glass roof light generates ideal indirect light for exhibitions.
+The white walls create a serene atmosphere and luxurious oak flooring contributes a feeling of warmth and intimacy.